Token-Land/TokenLand/README.md

 ```
 If you are on Windows or using NW.js and Node.js versions other than recommended, see [NW.js instructions about building native modules](http://docs.nwjs.io/en/latest/For%20Users/Advanced/Use%20Native%20Node%20Modules/).

-After first run, you'll likely encounter runtime error complaining about node_sqlite3.node not being found, copy the file from the neighboring directory to where the program tries to find it, and run again. (e.g. from `byteball/node_modules/sqlite3/lib/binding/node-v47-darwin-x64` to `byteball/node_modules/sqlite3/lib/binding/node-webkit-v0.14.7-darwin-x64`)
+After first run, you'll likely encounter runtime error complaining about node_sqlite3.node not being found, copy the file from the neighboring directory to where the program tries to find it, and run again. (e.g. from `tokenland/node_modules/sqlite3/lib/binding/node-v47-darwin-x64` to `tokenland/node_modules/sqlite3/lib/binding/node-webkit-v0.14.7-darwin-x64`)

-Then run Byteball desktop client:
+Then run TokenLand desktop client:

 ```sh
 /path/to/your/nwjs/nwjs .
 ```

-## Build Byteball App Bundles
+## Build TokenLand App Bundles

-All app bundles will be placed at `../byteballbuilds` dir, so create it first: `mkdir -p ../byteballbuilds`
+All app bundles will be placed at `../tokenlandbuilds` dir, so create it first: `mkdir -p ../tokenlandbuilds`

 ### Android